Azure/autorest.az/README.md

       min-api: 2019-01-01
       max-api: 2020-12-01
 ```
-* Note: you don't need to specify both the min-api and max-api. and the group, op, param conditions are not all necessary either.
+* Note: Both the min-api and max-api are optional and the conditions group, op and param are optional as well.

 ### **Move Command Groups/Command Layer**
-Before we talk about move command groups and command layer. we need to have some basic ideas about what command group name comes from and what command name comes from.
+Before we talk about move command groups and command layer. we will first introduce what command group name and command name come from.

-As we probably know that in Swagger the operationId are usually in the format of **A_B** where **A** is resource name in the format of plural and **B** is the action name you want to perform on that resource for example create, update, get, start, stop, delete etc.
+In Azure rest APIs, the operationId are usually with the format of **A_B** where **A** is resource name in the format of plural and **B** is the action name you want to perform on that resource for example create, update, get, start, stop, delete etc.

-In Azure CLI code generation, we view **A** as group name, **B** as the command name and the CLI command of operationId **A_B** would be like `az <extension-name> A B`.
+Azure CLI code generator would assume **A** as group name, **B** as the command name and the CLI command of operationId **A_B** would be like `az <extension-name> A B`.

 In Azure CLI it's quite common that we want to move the same functional command into the same command group.
 For example:
 ```